DataFire/Integrations/integrations/generated/amazonaws_batch/README.md

 * CancelJobResponse `object`

 ### ClientException
-* ClientException `object`: These errors are usually caused by a client action, such as using an action or resource on behalf of a user that doesn't have permission to use the action or resource, or specifying an identifier that is not valid.
+* ClientException `object`: These errors are usually caused by a client action, such as using an action or resource on behalf of a user that doesn't have permissions to use the action or resource, or specifying an identifier that is not valid.
   * message [String](#string)

 ### ComputeEnvironmentDetail